Retail business valuation: trends, value drivers, ways to measure your business worth

 - Emergence of the Internet as a viable way to reach many retail customers.

 The continued advance of large chains has posed serious problems for many small retailers.
-Many successful stores now focus on niche markets that can be served profitably with a highly targeted product mix backed by excellent customer service – something that small businesses can do very well.
+So many successful stores now focus on niche markets that can be served profitably with a highly targeted product mix backed by excellent customer service – something that small businesses can do very well.

 At the same time, franchise systems offer smaller retail operators a “safety in numbers” approach to competing against the large chains.
-Proven marketing strategies, product selection and good store management systems work to level the playing field.
+Importantly, proven marketing strategies, product selection and good store management systems work to level the playing field.

 Internet has come of age as a viable commerce channel.
 In addition to the “pure play” online businesses, many traditional retailers now have a presence on the Web, effectively becoming the multi-channel “click and mortar” operations.